Social media coverage of the Olympics: 2016 Rio Summer Olympics

 Social media marketing was an influential tool in the promotion and analysis of the 2016 Rio Olympics.
 Thomas Bach, President of the International Olympic Committee said that the power of sport demonstrates that diversity and interconnectedness can enlighten us all.
 With over 25,000+ sources of accredited media covering the games, the 2016 games were the most consumed Olympic games to date.
 Marketing for the Rio Olympics began in 2013 and ultimately lasted 3 years.
 There were 26 million visits to Olympic.org, the official website of the Olympic games, and over 7 billion views of official Olympic content on social media.
 There were over 270 digital media platforms covering the games and active engagement throughout various social media platforms including Facebook and Twitter.

 Twitter saw over 187 million tweets inspired by the Rio Olympics, a 24.6 percent increase from the 2012 Summer Olympics.
 The 187 million tweets generated nearly 75 billion Twitter impressions.
-It is important to note that throughout this same period, Twitter nearly doubled in size in terms of users, suggesting that there could have been an even larger growth in Twitter engagement.
+Throughout this same period, Twitter nearly doubled in size in terms of users, suggesting that there could have been an even larger growth in Twitter engagement.
 The hashtag, #Rio2016 was official content created by the IOC to generate buzz and encourage engagement.

 Facebook saw 277 million people interact 1.5 billion times regarding the 2016 games.
 Comparatively to the London games, which saw 116 million posts, there was a significant increase in interaction.
 Facebook also used the Rio Olympics to debut their Sponsored Photo Frame aspect as an alternative method of advertising revenue and marketing outreach.
 The idea behind this innovation was to present a new advertising opportunity for the platform and to encourage alternative interaction in a similar way to which Snapchat uses paid and sponsored geographic filters.

 The Rio Olympics was the first Olympics to utilize snapchat as a marketing tool.
 NBC directly partnered with Snapchat and BuzzFeed to promote the 2016 games.